LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/dialogtemplates_2.png">

     The dialog itself is automatically made a part of the template definition, but you need to specify other dependencies.
+You do this next. *Take care when specifying the dependencies.
+Successful use of the dialog template by other bot developers depends on whether all needed items (other dialogs, environment variables, etc.) are included.*

 5. In the Add Template Definition window, specify the following:

     * **Template Name**: Enter a brief, descriptive name for the template.
     * **Description**: Enter a brief description of the dialog’s functionality.
 This description is shown to bot developers when importing dialog templates.
-    * **+ Add Dialog**: Add to this list the dialogs upon which this dialog relies.
+    * **+ Add Dialog**: Select the dialogs upon which this dialog relies, if any.
+You can only select dialogs of type Dialog (normal dialogs).
+Keep this in mind when designing and building the dialog itself, so there are no dependencies on other [types of dialogs](conversation-builder-dialogs-dialog-basics.html#dialog-types).
+For example, in a normal dialog, often validation of the consumer's input can rely on the Fallback dialog for handling; consider employing a different technique in this case.
-    * **Domains**: This is a read-only list of all the domains used by all the dialogs that are a part of this dialog template.
+    * **Domains**: This is a read-only list of all the domains used by all the dialogs that are a part of the dialog template.
 All domain associations will be maintained when the dialog template is imported by others.
-However, only [prebuilt domains](intent-builder-overview.html#prebuilt-domains) are included in the import.
+However, only [prebuilt domains](intent-builder-overview.html#prebuilt-domains) are included in the actual import.
 If an associated domain doesn't exist within your organization or it isn't a prebuilt domain, you'll need to add it manually.
     * **+ Add Bot Environment Variable**: Add to this list the environment variables upon which this dialog relies.
     * **+ Add Global Function**: By default, this is populated with the global functions defined for the bot.
 Remove any functions that aren’t needed by the dialogs that are a part of the dialog template.

-    You don't need to specify any integrations here.
-All integrations used by this dialog and the listed dialogs are automatically included when the dialog template is imported by a bot developer.
+    **Note:** You don't need to specify any integrations.
+All integrations used by this dialog and the listed dialogs are automatically included in the actual import.

 6. Do one of the following:
     * Click **Save** to save the template definition but keep it in "draft" status.
 This keeps the dialog template hidden.
-Use this status to save your work until you're ready to expose the dialog template to others within your organization.
     * Click **Publish** to save the template definition and make it possible for other bot developers within your organization to import the dialog template.
+This changes the template's status to "Published."

     Regardless of which action you take, in the Dialogs panel, you now see an indicator that the dialog has a template definition: